microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 ## How to get Emmet abbreviations expanded in other file types?

-In the old model, we enabled users to add a mapping between their choice of file type/language and a supported Emmet mode (like html, css) in the `emmet.syntaxProfiles` setting to get Emmet abbreviation expansions.
-The `emmet.syntaxProfiles` setting was originally meant to customize the syntax profile of the final output as described in the [Emmet Syntax Profile Customization docs](https://docs.emmet.io/customization/syntax-profiles/).
-For eg: You can use this setting to change the case of the tag/attribute, use single/double quotes for attributes etc.
+In the old model, we supported the use of `emmet.syntaxProfiles` setting to enable Emmet in other file types.

-In the new model, a new setting `emmet.includeLanguages` is introduced which is to be used to map new file types/languages to known Emmet modes. `emmet.syntaxProfiles` will go back to be used for customizing html output as described above.
+Since this setting was meant for customizing Emmet output as described in the [Emmet Syntax Profile Customization docs](https://docs.emmet.io/customization/syntax-profiles/), we are introducing a setting `emmet.includeLanguages` to map file types/languages to known Emmet modes.

 For more on this new setting, see the section on [Emmet Configuration](#emmet-configuration)

 ## Can I use custom snippets?